2023: A Year in Review

 With a kitchen to play on, I did a wok-immersion with the help of Youtube videos.
 I ordered online for a professional wok and its utensils.
 I resumed my bread making and omelette indulgence.
 Yoga and cooking became my 2 pre-occupations.

-After almost rupturing my abdominal wall resulting in inguinal hernia, my yoga practice took a radical change.
+After almost rupturing my abdominal wall resulting in inguinal hernia in Cebu, my yoga practice took a radical change.
 I could no longer push my ABS workouts.
 My physical workout took a sliding down effect as I had to hold back.
 This somehow paved the way to push more into Pranayama and Meditation.

 Hatha Yoga Pradipika